homework/homework/README.md

 Interrogation
 -------------

-permit/deny status of Homework router
+Permit/deny status of Homework router

     $ curl --noproxy localhost -X GET http://localhost/ws.v1/homework/status

-to see what flows have been installed in openvswitch
+To see what flows have been installed in openvswitch

     $ ovs-ofctl dump-flows dp0

-to see what flows are really installed in the datapath; differs from above as include transient flows based on observed packets, while installed flows are the actual permitted entries
+To see what flows are really installed in the datapath; differs from above as include transient flows based on observed packets, while installed flows are the actual permitted entries